 Please note: The main day of our event — the day most Climbs are held — is whichever Saturday is closest to the longest day of the year (also known as the summer solstice) in the Northern Hemisphere.
 It’s the day with the most light, to symbolize our collective rise out of the darkness and despair.
 HOWEVER, If you want to hold yours on Friday or Sunday that’s fine.
 It’s even cool if you need to do it the following week or the previous week, or another time all together.
 Whenever – just let us know when your Climb is so when know when it is being held.
 The point is that you get out there in nature, and in the sunshine, and you honor your battle with perinatal mood and anxiety disorders and help Postpartum Progress raise awareness and funding.

 There isn’t a single Climb — there are many held throughout the world.
+You can see a list of the 2016 Climb teams created so far by clicking the link.
 To participate in Climb Out of the Darkness™, you have several options:

 - You can choose to do a Solo Climb.
 This means you plan to go on a Climb by yourself, or just privately with your own family or friends, and prefer not to join a larger group of women you don’t know.
 Just pick the spot where you plan to Climb and then when you register you’ll click “Fundraise as an individual”.
 Clicking that button and filling out the remaining info will get you registered for the Climb.

 - You can join a Team Climb that another Warrior Mom in your area is leading.
 Team Climbs are open to all.
-To see the current list of Climbs and reach out to join one in your area, check out the 2015 map (coming soon!).
+To see the current list of Climbs and reach out to join one in your area, check out the 2016 map.
 Then register, and be sure to click “Join A Team” and select the city location for your Climb during registration from the drop down list.

 - You can start and lead a Team Climb.
 If you’d like to be a Climb leader in your area and allow others to join, go for it!
 Team Climbs are groups of approximately 10 or more.
 As a Climb leader – we like to call them Sherpas! – your responsibilities will include recruiting participants to your Climb and encouraging fundraising and team spirit.
 Just indicate when you register that you’re creating a Team (or Group) Climb, and then name your team based on the state and city of your Climb.
 We’re happy to email you full instructions if you just send us an email to firstname.lastname@example.org.
 Please know that everyone can participate wherever they are across the globe, but you MUST register.